dotnet/AspNetDocs/aspnet/web-api/overview/testing-and-debugging/troubleshooting-http-405-errors-after-publishing-web-api-applications.md

 [!code-xml[Main](troubleshooting-http-405-errors-after-publishing-web-api-applications/samples/sample5.xml)]

-This scenario is often encountered after an application is published from a development environment to a production environment, and this occurs because the list of handlers/modules is different between your development and production environments.
+This scenario is often encountered after an application is published from a development environment to an IIS production environment, and this occurs because the list of handlers/modules is different between your development and production environments.
 For example, if you are using Visual Studio 2012 or later to develop a Web API application, IIS Express is the default web server for testing.
 This development web server is a scaled-down version of the full IIS functionality that ships in a server product, and this development web server contains a few changes that were added for development scenarios.
-For example, the WebDAV module is often installed on a production web server that is running the full version of IIS, although it may not be in actual use.
+For example, the WebDAV module is often installed on a production web server that is running the full version of IIS, although it may not be in use.
 The development version of IIS, (IIS Express), installs the WebDAV module, but the entries for the WebDAV module are intentionally commented out, so the WebDAV module is never loaded on IIS Express unless you specifically alter your IIS Express configuration settings to add WebDAV functionality to your IIS Express installation.
-As a result, your web application may work correctly on your development computer, but you may encounter HTTP 405 errors when you publish your Web API application to your production web server.
+As a result, your web application may work correctly on your development computer, but you may encounter HTTP 405 errors when you publish your Web API application to your production IIS web server.

+## HTTP 501 errors

+* Indicates the specific functionality has not been implemented on the server.
+* Typically means that there is no handler defined in your IIS settings which matches the HTTP request:
+  * Probably indicates that something was not installed correctly on IIS or
+  * Something has modified your IIS settings so that there are no handlers defined that support the specific HTTP method.

+To resolve that issue, you would need to reinstall any application that is attempting to use an HTTP method for which it has no corresponding module or handler definitions.

 ## Summary

 HTTP 405 errors are caused when an HTTP method is not allowed by a web server for a requested URL.
 This condition is often seen when a particular handler has been defined for a specific verb, and that handler is overriding the handler that you expect to process the request.

-If you encounter a situation where you receive an HTTP 501 error message, which means that the specific functionality has not been implemented on the server, this often means that there is no handler defined in your IIS settings which matches the HTTP request, which probably indicates that something was not installed correctly on your system, or something has modified your IIS settings so that there are no handlers defined that support the specific HTTP method.
-To resolve that issue, you would need to reinstall any application that is attempting to use an HTTP method for which it has no corresponding module or handler definitions.